 MiM v/s MBA: The Fundamental Differences

-In an earlier post, we have compared MiM and MBA programs, noting the basic differences between them.
+In an earlier post, we have compared MiM and MBA programs, noting the basic difference between MiM and MBA.

 While both programs are Master’s programs in business, they are different in terms of the actual course content, availability of advanced courses, and even career options (most MiM recruiters are looking for professionals at the beginning of their careers, while most MBA recruiters are looking for mature, experienced professionals with existing, relevant skill sets and experience).

 MiM Now or MBA Later?
 The Debate Begins

 Given this, one must carefully assess one’s objectives and future plans.
 Is the plan function-centric (e.g. expertise in marketing) or industry-centric (e.g. leadership in the technology industry)?